 Tropical Wave 55 Key Messages:

-– Tropical Wave 55 has low chances of development over the next 5 days as it moves across the Atlantic Ocean at low latitude.
+– Tropical Wave 55 has low chances of development over the next 5 days as it moves west to west-northwest across the Central Atlantic Ocean.

 Tropical Wave 55: Low Chances for Tropical Cyclone Formation

-Over the last 24 hours, we’ve been monitoring a tropical wave in the far Eastern Atlantic, producing tropical-storm-force wind gusts.
+Over the last three days, we’ve been monitoring a tropical wave in the Atlantic, producing widely disorganized showers and thunderstorms.

-The National Hurricane Center, in their 2 PM AST Tropical Weather Outlook, tagged Tropical Wave 55 for tropical cyclone development.
-However, there is very little model support for tropical cyclone formation at this time.
+The National Hurricane Center, in their 8 AM AST Tropical Weather Outlook, continue to monitor Tropical Wave 55 for tropical cyclone development.
+However, there is no model support for tropical cyclone formation at this time.

-As of the 2:00 AM EST Tropical Weather Outlook, this system has a low chance, near 0%, of tropical cyclone formation over the next 48 hours and a low chance, 20%, of tropical cyclone formation over the next 5 days.
+As of the 8:00 AM EST Tropical Weather Outlook, this system has a low chance, 10%, of tropical cyclone formation over the next 48 hours and a low chance, 20%, of tropical cyclone formation over the next 5 days.

 What We Know

-As of Thursday night, there is no well defined circulation of the system and it is still embedded within the African Monsoon Trough, producing a natural area of vorticity (spin) for this disturbance to take advantage of.
+As of Sunday morning, there is no well defined circulation of the system and it is still embedded within the Intertropical Convergence Zone, producing a natural area of vorticity (spin) for this disturbance to take advantage of.

-Tropical Wave 55 is located in an area of very favorable upper-level divergence, low-level convergence and abundant moisture, with mostly favorable wind shear ahead of it in the short term.
+Tropical Wave 55 is located in an area of very favorable upper-level divergence, low-level convergence and abundant moisture, but strong wind shear across the system presently, from the southwest.

 By next week, wind shear is forecast to increase across the Atlantic and the Lesser Antilles, becoming very strong, up to 60 knots at times.
 This will limit development and limit thunderstorm and shower formation.